edoCsItahW/warnoMod/README.md

 * [ ] (1).
 Implement parsing of specific comments in NDF scripts as slots to facilitate code insertion into designated locations within NDF scripts through AST. -- https://github.com/edoCsItahW/warnoMod/discussions/3
 * [ ] (2).
 Provide a Python interface for a C++ implemented NDF language parser using `Pybind11` for easier NDF script parsing and modification. -- https://github.com/edoCsItahW/warnoMod/discussions/4
 * [ ] (3).
 Based on (1), implement a mod function toggle and provide a user interface to allow players to enable or disable mod functions. -- https://github.com/edoCsItahW/warnoMod/discussions/5
+* [ ] (4)Providing a Node.js interface implemented in C++ through Node-addon-api is mainly to facilitate the development of my NDF-related plugin [ndf-language-support](https://github.com/edoCsItahW/ndf).

 Finally, Enjoy the game!